Crocker child murders: Victims

 Elwyn Crocker Jr., age 14, disappeared in November 2016.
 He was the older brother of Mary Crocker, who disappeared two years later, at age 13, in October 2018.
-Sometime before, the children's father and stepmother had withdrawn each child from classes at South Effingham Middle School, informing school officials that both siblings would be homeschooled.
-Neither child was ever reported to be missing, and their disappearances were only discovered after the local police department received a tip from a family relative who believed that Mary Crocker was deceased.
-After police officers interviewed the children's father, Elwyn Crocker Sr., they decided to search the grounds of the family's residence in Guyton, Georgia.
+Sometime before, the children's father, 49-year-old Elwyn Crocker Sr., and his wife (and the children's stepmother), 33-year-old Candice Crocker, had withdrawn each child from classes at South Effingham Middle School; they informed school officials that both siblings would be homeschooled.
+Six years earlier, in 2012, Elwyn Crocker Sr. and his wife had received counseling from Effingham County's Department of Family and Children Services following reports that they were abusing Elwyn Crocker Jr. Both adults agreed to undergo therapy and take classes in parenting, and the department closed the case in 2013.
+However, neither child was ever reported to be missing, and their disappearances were only discovered after the local police department received a tip from a family relative who believed that Mary Crocker was deceased.
+After police officers interviewed the children's father, they decided to search the grounds of the family's residence in Guyton, Georgia, a small city located 28 mi northwest of Savannah.

 Human remains were discovered on the property on December 20, 2018, Mary Crocker's 14th birthday, and the Effingham County coroner noted that Elwyn Crocker Jr. would have been 17 years old.
-The cause of deaths for the children had not been determined as of December 26.
+The cause of death had not been determined for either child as of December 26.

 Suspects

-Elwyn Crocker Sr., the 49-year-old father of both children, was arrested.
-He had recently worked in Rincon, Georgia, as a Santa for Walmart.
-Also arrested were Crocker's wife (and the children's stepmother), 33-year-old Candice Crocker; her mother, Kim Wright, age 50; Wright's male companion, Anthony Prater, 55 years old; and Mark Anthony Wright, the brother of Candice Crocker.
-All five adults were charged with concealing a death as well as child cruelty.
+Elwyn Crocker Sr. and Candice Crocker were arrested.
+Elwyn Sr. had recently worked in Rincon, Georgia, as a Santa for Walmart.
+Also arrested were the three other adults who lived in the home: Candice Crocker's mother, Kim Wright, age 50; Wright's male companion, Roy Prater, 55 years old; and Mark Anthony Wright, the son of Kim Wright and brother of Candice Crocker.

+Investigators determined that both Mary and Elwyn Jr. had been "starved, beaten and kept in a dog cage".
+Mary Crocker was also "punished for not exercising, skipping chores, and stealing food."
+Elwyn Jr. was "abused and starved".
+All five adults were charged with multiple counts that included felony murder, concealing a death, and child cruelty.

-At the time of the arrests, a third child who lived in the home was taken into the care of Effingham County social services.
+At the time of the arrests, a child with cerebral palsy who lived in the home was taken into the care of Effingham County social services.